crocodyli/MISP-Automation/README.md

-# MISP-Automation
-The repository contains some of the main automations used in projects I have developed and worked on focused on the usability of MISP in general.

 # MISP Automations

 The repository contains some of the main automations used in projects that I have developed and worked on focused on the usability of MISP in general.